 Given the criticality of the workloads and data within the environment, the “1” in the 3-2-1 rule continues to play an important role.
 According to this rule, 3 copies of the company data should be saved on 2 different media and 1 copy should be offsite.

 The backup architecture recommended by Veeam ensures that a primary backup storage device is used for quick backup and restore processes at which time backups are then copied to a secondary backup storage device using a native Backup Copy Job.
-In this blog, you’ll see how Veeam helps you build a reliable backup strategy against ransomware and quickly recovers your data after the ransomware attack.
+In this blog, you’ll see how Veeam helps build a reliable ransomware protection strategy with backup and quickly recover your data after the ransomware attack.

 1. Backup Copy Job to disk